jax79sg/kubejob/multi-train/README.md

       - cmd: python /image_classification_multi.py --expid 1 --batch_size 128 --image_size_h 30 --image_size_w 30 --buffer_size 128 --dropout 0.50 --epochs 1 --learning_rate 0.01
       - cmd: python /image_classification_multi.py --expid 3 --batch_size 64 --image_size_h 30 --image_size_w 30 --buffer_size 64 --dropout 0.30 --epochs 1 --learning_rate 2.80
 ```
-In the above yml, there are 2 main tasks, namely `download_datasets` and `training`.
+_**In the above yml, there are 2 main tasks, namely `download_datasets` and `training`.
 These are by default configured to execute sequentially.
 In the `training` task, there are 2 parallel sub tasks configured.
 Its essentially the script to run the training, which provided different hyperparamters.
-In a seperate test, it is known that each training will take up about 7GB of GPU RAM
+In a separate test, it is known that each training will take up about 7GB of GPU RAM.
+Thus you may run up to 4 parallel trainings (32mod7).
+Please note that the env variable TF_FORCE_GPU_ALLOW_GROWTH must be set to True if you are using Tensorflow so that not all the RAM is allocated to one process **_
-**_

 #### Prepare Dockerfile file
 Now that you have your codes ready and tested locally, its time to dockerize it.
 Its really easy to create a Docker image, all you need is Docker installed, gather the files you want in the docker image and to create a simple file called Dockerfile.
 A Dockerfile is declarative, and the commands are only processed after you run `docker build`.
 The following is the Dockerfile for this example.